The land of citrus and sun has long been a go-to getaway for harried families looking to squeeze in some serious Spring Break fun.

 There are countless ways to achieve your Lego fantasies.
 From immersive 4-D movie experiences to catching some rays in the wave pool.

 Related Post: Insider's Guide to LEGOLAND® Florida

-Fans of everyone's beloved pig will be positively tickled pink to hear that in February 2022, the World's First Peppa Pig Theme Park will open!
+Fans of everyone's beloved pig will be positively tickled pink to hear that the World's First Peppa Pig Theme Park is ready and raring to go.

 Located steps away from Legoland, this rosy-colored oasis of merriment was explicitly designed for miniature piggies.
 It features many interactive rides, live shows, themed play areas, and more!

 Related Post: Current Festivals and Events in Orlando